buschman-lab/ProjectTemplate/README.md

 |   |                            2) a script for downloading the data from another source (e.g., cup)
 │   ├── raw               <- Immutable raw data.
 This likely includes behavioral data as well as neural data.
 This should never
 |   |                        be edited directly.
 │   ├── processed         <- Datasets that were processed from `raw` folder.
-This is usually the data that is actively
+This is usually the data that forms the basis for analysis.
-|   |                        being analyzed.
-│   └── scratch           <- Small subset datasets that are used for results in analyses (e.g., from notebooks)
+│   └── scratch           <- Small subset datasets that are used for intermediate steps or results in analyses (e.g., from notebooks)
 |
-│
 ├── methods               <- Catalog of the methods used to collect the data.
 This could include data dictionaries, manuals,
 |                            and all other explanatory materials needed to understand how the data was collected.
 In short, this
 |                            should be the basis for the methods section of the publication and so it will likely include details